-A standard heat-led control concept for conventional CHP systems is improved by also considering economic aspects and using linearized models of the investigated systems to optimize control parameters.
-For the conventional and the SMR-CHP system, the operating costs are reduced by 1.9% and 2.1% while the degree of electrical self-sufficiency is increased by 9.1% and 2.9% at the cost of reducing the exergy efficiency by 0.6% and 1.3% respectively.
+A standard heat-led control concept for conventional CHP systems is improved by also considering electricity demand by biasing the dispatching towards economically favourable conditions and using linearized models to optimize control parameters.
+For the conventional and the SMR-CHP system, the operating costs are reduced by 1.9% and 2.1% while the degree of electrical self-sufficiency (DSS) is increased by 9.1% and 2.9% at the cost of reducing the exergy efficiency by 0.6% and 1.3% respectively.
 Both hardware and software components are integrated into the ReMaP platform (Simulation Framework) successfully.
-Subsequent HIL experiments with real demand data from the NEST building at Empa prove that the optimized control concepts for both the conventional and the SMR-CHP system are working in practice when applying a moving average filter to the electricity demand.
+Subsequent HIL experiments with real demand data from the NEST building at Empa show that the optimized hybrid control concepts are working in practice when applying a moving average filter to the electricity demand.

 Please contact Philippe Buchecker for more information.